ShareSave

 On the first floor, the accommodation is arranged across two separate wings.
 The east wing provides two generous double bedrooms served by a luxurious family bathroom.
 The west wing offers a further double bedroom with ensuite and Velux rooflights, as well as a spectacular principal suite enjoying floor-to-ceiling views over the gardens, a large dressing room, and a spacious ensuite featuring a double vanity and walk-in shower.

-Externally, Bar Harbor Farm benefits from excellent ancillary space, including a triple integral garage with automatic doors, a substantial timber outbuilding and extensive parking—ideal for buyers with multiple vehicles, hobbies or equestrian interests.
+Externally, Bar Harbor Farm benefits from excellent ancillary space, including a triple integral garage with automatic doors, a substantial timber outbuilding and extensive parking—ideal for buyers with multiple vehicles.

 Bar Harbor Farm occupies an enviable rural position close to the small village of Butterknowle, with peaceful walks and open countryside on the doorstep.
 The village offers a primary school and post office, with further everyday amenities available in the surrounding villages including local shops and welcoming pubs.
 The North Pennines Area of Outstanding Natural Beauty and nearby forests provide exceptional outdoor pursuits, while Barnard Castle and Bishop Auckland are readily accessible for a wider range of schooling, shopping and cultural attractions.